LinkingDataIO/RO2SHARE/README.md

 ## Use cases
 ### Expanding the graph on PMC papers
-Our is an incremental approach that makes use of linked data in order to expand the graph of triplets that are related to a Research Digital Asset.
+Our is an incremental approach that makes use of linked data in order to expand the graph of triplets that are related to a Research Digital Asset (RDA).
 Depenidng on the type of RDA, we use different sources.
-This example ilustrates the use of the Biotea dataset;
-this is a
+For instastance, the Biotea dataset () could easily be enhanced by adding the triplets asserting the relations between the DOI, a git file and a dataset in figshare.
+Moreover, as Biotea profiles the concepts in the papers by using semantic annotations, the graph could illustrate the aboutness of the tool as well.

 ### VIVO
 The VIVO dataset represents scholars within academic enviroments.
 It has been built over an ontology that represents profesors, researchers, outcomes, organization,